Extension chaosazure

 Develop¶

 If you wish to develop on this project, make sure to install the development dependencies.
-But first, create a virtual environment and then install those dependencies.

 Now, you can edit the files and they will be automatically be seen by your environment, even when running from the chaos